bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ------- | -----------
-Stage&nbsp;Display&nbsp;Message | Shows the message on the stage display output Stage&nbsp;Display&nbsp;Hide&nbsp;Message | Removes the stage display message Stage&nbsp;Display&nbsp;Layout | Sets the stage display layout for a selected stage screen.<br>👀 Feedback is availble for the active stage display on each stage screen (and the watched stage screen if configured).
+Stage&nbsp;Display&nbsp;Message | Shows the message on the stage display output Stage&nbsp;Display&nbsp;Hide&nbsp;Message | Removes the stage display message Stage&nbsp;Display&nbsp;Layout | Sets the stage display layout for a selected stage screen.<br>👀 Feedback is available for the active stage display on each stage screen (and the watched stage screen if configured).

 > In Pro6 Stage Displays are identified by index.
 Index is a 0-based number, where the first layout is 0 and then count up through the stage display layouts in the order shown in ProPresenters list of stage display layouts.
 > In Pro7 you can choose which screen and which stage display layout you want to set by name.
 (The dropdown list of name is NOT refreshed until after you have connected to PRo7).